 Analysis.
 Under alternative 3, hunting would be managed in the entire Preserve through a science-based adaptive management process.
 The impacts of this alternative to federally listed wildlife species and their habitat would be similar to those of alternative 1, except for impacts to the Florida panther.
 Throughout the Preserve, no impacts would occur to the West Indian manatee.
-Long-term, minor, adverse impacts to seven federally listed wildlife species (Cape Sable seaside sparrow, Everglade snail kite, red-cockaded woodpecker, wood stork, American crocodile, eastern indigo snake, and American alligator) attributable to minor impacts from flushing and short-term displacement and minor impacts from lead-based ammunition exposure would result from the selection of alternative 3.
-Additionally, while alligator hunting is currently prohibited in the Preserve, if the Preserve is opened to an alligator hunt, impacts to the crocodile would have to be considered through additional NEPA analysis and documentation.
+Long-term, negligible, adverse impacts to seven federally listed wildlife species (Cape Sable seaside sparrow, Everglade snail kite, red-cockaded woodpecker, wood stork, American crocodile, eastern indigo snake, and American alligator) attributable to minor impacts from flushing and short-term displacement would result from the selection of alternative 3.
+However, with alternative 3, the NPS would have more flexibility to make changes to hunting regulations in order to minimize any future potential impacts to protected species if a specific need is identified (e.g., if a new colony of wood storks becomes established in a particular area of the Preserve which experiences a high rate of human disturbance from hunting).
+Additionally, while alligator hunting is currently prohibited in the Preserve, if the Preserve is opened to an alligator hunt, impacts to the crocodile would have to be considered.